kubernetes/enhancements/keps/sig-node/4188-kubelet-pod-readiness-api/README.md

 ###### Does enabling the feature change any default behavior?

-No.
+No, but the API will only be accessible to local admin users due to the sensitive nature of the full PodSpec.

 ###### Can the feature be disabled once it has been enabled (i.e. can we roll back the enablement)?

-Yes, through feature gates.
+Yes, through feature gates and by restricting/removing access to the UNIX socket.

 ###### What happens if we reenable the feature if it was previously rolled back?